-Upon moving to New York City, I was completely swept away with the idea of what my ideal apartment would look like – from my decorated outdoor balcony, large airy windows, and which neighborhood I would grab coffee in.
+Upon moving to New York City on my own, I was completely swept away with the idea of what my ideal apartment would look like – from my decorated outdoor balcony, large airy windows, and which neighborhood I would grab coffee in.
 After tours upon tours of units before finding the one that best fit my specific needs, design taste, and personal lifestyle, I came up with a solid list of questions to ask the property manager or leasing consultant.
 For New York City residents, and those moving to New York for the first time, apartments are the way of life, so keep this list handy as you schedule those tours!

 Moving to the Upper East Side?You've found the perfect apartment, now find the best moving company in Manhattan.